-The lagoon, and the tropical underwater life, including sharks and rays, provide fantastic opportunities for many forms of water-based recreation, ranging from swimming, through snorkeling and scuba and other options if you truly want to immerse yourself in this unique environment.
+The lagoon, and the tropical underwater life, including sharks and rays, provide fantastic opportunities for many forms of water-based recreation, ranging from swimming to snorkeling and scuba and other options if you truly want to immerse yourself in this unique environment.
 This is one of the most popular islands in French Polynesia among celebrities and rich people from different countries.

 Why Visit Bora Bora

 The islands are an untouched sanctuary with black, pink and white sand beaches, azure waters and, an untrue reputation for being remote, but don’t miss out on snorkeling, surfing and shopping for Tahitian black pearls while on the idyllic island.

 The island of Bora Bora in the South Pacific is among the top choices for any couple’s honeymoons who can afford it.
 Your overwater bungalow or villa will give you private and direct access to the stunning turquoise lagoon of Bora Bora.
 Located over the crystal clear lagoon these unique rooms offer breathtaking views and direct access to the water.

 These bungalows offer a bathroom complete with a bathtub and separate shower, a furnished sundeck with gazebo and direct access to the lagoon, an opening glass panel at the end of the bed.
 The bungalows have everything you need for some privacy.

 There is a wide range of resorts in Bora Bora that can offer you this experience, suiting different budgets, to everyone’s pleasure.
 You can enjoy a private swimming pool and magnificent beaches, tennis courts, golf courses, diving clubs, and other entertainment complexes.

 Incredible Sea Life